 Lastly, you also need to keep in mind that the power output is directly linked to the amount of fuel the heater will be using.
 If you find the heater using too much gas, you can easily turn down the heater to ensure that it does not use up all the fuel at once.
 Most heaters will tell you how long the heater can run on a 1-pound cylinder of propane.
 However, we generally recommend choosing the 20-pound cylinders for the best value.

 Just because the heater you choose has a power output of 30,000 BTU’s does not mean you actually need to turn it up to this level.
-When looking for a new tent heater, it is important to check the settings as well.
+When looking for a new portable camping tent heater, it is important to check the settings as well.
 If the heater has numerous adjustment settings, it does make the heater a little more functional to use in different condition types.

 Most of the top heaters come with an adjustment knob that should allow you to easily dictate the right temperature that is needed for your camping.
-If you travel the world quite often, you will find that it is not always possible to use the heater on the highest level, as it might drain the oxygen in the air quite rapidly if you are not careful.
+If you travel the world quite often, you will find that it is not always possible to use a tent heater on the highest level, as it might drain the oxygen in the air quite rapidly if you are not careful.

 Design and Stability:

-As for the stability, the heaters that can heat in multiple directions are generally considered more stable.
-Having a stable heater is important and you won’t have to deal with the tip over feature or even potential hazards when the features do not activate.
+As for stability, the heaters that can heat in multiple directions are generally considered more stable.
+Having a stable heater is important, and you won’t have to deal with the tip over feature or even potential hazards when the features do not activate.
 While many people do not take this seriously as one of the top heaters, we have learned through experience how important I can actually be.

-The heater should be able to heat a decent sized room, which means it can be used indoors or even on the patio when you have a propane heater.
+The heater should be able to heat a decent-sized room, which means it can be used indoors or even on the patio when you have a propane heater.
 However, the heating capacity definitely has an effect on the price and you need to be willing to take the hit of paying more as well.
 It might still be worth it if you live in extremely cold temperatures.

 The heater can be an inexpensive camping addition, but there are also numerous expensive brands that might cost you a little more.
 When selecting a new heater, it is important to find one that matches your budget in general.
 Most of the heaters we have selected are to help beginners in the camping or outdoor industry with something a little cheaper.

 In addition, there is no use for you to choose an expensive high-end heater if you constantly use the thermostat at home and camping is only a hobby.
-This will only lead to the heater being packed up and stored away in your shed.
+This will only lead to the tent heater being packed up and stored away in your shed.
 All of these things will eventually deteriorate and you could have wasted too much money.
 This is one of the main reasons we have selected these affordable options.

 A brand is really important when you are looking for a good quality heater.
 These heaters are tricky to design, but many knock-off brands are trying to replicate the original heaters and this could cost you at the end of the day.
 The heaters might look exactly like something from Mr. Heater, but the features and the technology is not on the same level and this might not work out well.